 Now you have a plan for your next draft!

-Make sure your outline is nearby so you can stay on track.
+As you write draft two, keep your outline nearby so you can stay on track.
 (Side note: I “outline” by writing each scene on an index card and taping them to my wall.
 They’re always staring at me that way.
 And it’s a great guilt trip if you’re prone to procrastination to see them all up there judging you for not writing.)

 This part is the hardest to do and is definitely the most frustrating and overwhelming.
 Keep at it and don’t give up.